FrazierMark/alien_invasion/README.md

 # alien_invasion
-Alien Invasion arcade game using Pygame
+Creating an Alien Invasion style arcade game using Pygame to learn basic Object Oriented programing.

-I'm including LOTS of comments because I'm new and learning.
+I'm including LOTS of comments so I understand everything that is going on.

 Referencing: Python Crash Course by Eric Matthes